 cultural differences and be universally acceptable to the point of

-11. Must it not set us free from fear, set us free to worship and to
+11. Must it not set us free from fear, set us free to worship in ur hearts and to

 12. Must it not offer us tangible, biological, emotional, psychological